 If a user is a member of a group but has a different permission level set individually, they'll maintain their individually assigned permission level (e.g. a user that is set as an "Editor" but also in a group with "Owner" permissions still receives Editor permissions).

-Note: If a user is in a group with explicit permissions but an owner manually removes their permissions, the user will lose access to the document.
+Note: If a user is in a group with explicit permissions but an owner manually removes their individual permissions, the user will lose access to the document.

 You can also set permissions for multiple users and sections at the same time.
 To learn more about using the advanced permissions editor, see Advanced Permissions.